289 Nenetta

+Discovery

+It was discovered by Auguste Charlois on 10 March 1890 in Nice, France.

+Physical characteristics

+Rotation

 Photometric observations taken in 2018 provided a light curve showing a synodic rotation period of 6.916±0.001 hours for the asteroid with an amplitude of 0.20±0.02 in magnitude.
 This result is mostly consistent with previous measurements.

+Surface and spectrum

 The spectrum of 289 Nenetta reveals the strong presence of the mineral olivine, a relative rarity in the asteroid belt.
+Nenetta's spectrum is similar to those of the angrite meteorites.